ollyivesy/iOS-Tech-Task/README.md

  - **Showcase what you can do.
 It can be a refined UI, or enhanced UX, or use of specific design patterns in the code, or anything that can make the project stand out.**
  - Demonstration of coding style, conventions and patterns.
  - A tidy code organisation.
- - Use of autolayout (preferably UIKit).
+ - Use of autolayout and UIKit.
  - Implementation of unit tests.
  - Any accessibility feature would be a bonus.
- - The application must run on iOS 13 or later.
+ - The application must run on iOS 15 or later.
  - Any 3rd party library should be integrated using Swift Package Manager.

 ### API Usage